 Service Sites: 10 – 30%

-Check out which are the top landing pages, which pages are getting the most traffic, and on which page are people leaving your website?
-For example, if your home page is getting the most traffic, but it does not result in traffic to the other inner pages, it could be that your website gives a poor user experience or it is not giving visitors what they want.
+Check out which are the top landing pages, which pages are getting the most traffic, and on which page are people leaving your site?
+For example, if your home page is getting the most traffic, but it does not result in traffic to the other inner pages, it could be that your site gives a poor user experience or it is not giving visitors what they want.
 Other reasons include a poorly designed site, which is a big turnoff, confusing content and layout or a combination of all these factors.
 If you are not getting the conversions that you want, it is also an indication that you need to check out your bounce rate and adjust accordingly.

 More than 90% of online experiences start with search engines, especially Google.
 It is hence very important to be ranked on the first page of for a few vital keywords in your niche, because customers almost always check out the first page only, effectively only about 5 to 6%, according to recent statistics.
-A ranking on the first page can drastically boost traffic to your website, and increase your sales.
+A ranking on the first page can drastically boost traffic to your site, and increase your sales.
 If you are having problems in this area, it is time for a website redevelopment.

 Sometimes, visitors to your website cannot find the information that they are looking for, and have difficulty navigating through the various pages on your site.
-This will make them frustrated and exit the website.
+This will make them frustrated and exit the site.
 Websites that are difficult to navigate often have many pages of content, but a poor content structure or interface to help visitors find the information that they want.
 If that is the case, it is time for you to embark on a website redesign.

-A website’s navigation is also important to the search engines, as Google wants its customers to have a good user experience, and will try to rank poorly sites which are confusing or have a bad navigation structure.
+A site’s navigation is also important to the search engines, as Google wants its customers to have a good user experience, and will try to rank poorly sites which are confusing or have a bad navigation structure.
 In general, the easier it is for Google’s ‘spider’ crawler to find your content, the better it is.
 Focus on simplicity and ease of use, with the concentration on end users of that niche that your business is in.
 Redesign your portal with better navigation, easier to find call to action buttons, less clutter and more internal links.

 (8) You Have Rebranded Your Business